Good CAT Score: 2025 Requirements by Job Level

 This varies by company.
 Some employers only see your most recent score, while others may see all attempts within a certain timeframe.
 Always assume they can see previous attempts.

 With focused preparation, most candidates improve 8-15 points within 2-4 weeks.
 Improvements of 20+ points are possible but typically require 6-8 weeks of intensive practice.
-Follow our 2-week CCAT study plan for structured preparation.
+Follow our 2-week CAT study plan for structured preparation.

-What's the highest CCAT score ever recorded?
+What's the highest CAT score ever recorded?

 While Criteria Corp doesn't publish this information, perfect scores (50/50) are extremely rare.
 Scores above 47 are exceptional and place candidates in the 99.9th percentile.

-How do CCAT scores predict job performance?
+How do CAT scores predict job performance?

 Only mention your score if it's exceptional (40+) or if the interviewer asks directly.
 Focus on demonstrating the cognitive abilities the test measures rather than the score itself.

-Remember: A good CCAT score is ultimately the one that gets you to the next stage of the hiring process.
+Remember: A good CAT score is ultimately the one that gets you to the next stage of the hiring process.
 Focus on meeting or exceeding your target role's requirements while continuing to develop the underlying cognitive skills that make you a strong candidate.

 Test Your Knowledge